Civil rights legend Rep. John Lewis diagnosed with stage IV pancreatic cancer

 Doctors informed Lewis, 79, will have to undergo treatment.
 Despite his treatment, Lewis said he plans to continue serving as the 5th Congressional District.

-"I have been in some kind of fight- for freedom, equality, basic human rights - for nearly my entire life.
-I have never faced a fight quite like the one I have now.
+Lewis, the youngest and last survivor of the Big Six civil rights activists in a group once led by the Rev. Martin Luther King Jr., said in a statement that the cancer was detected earlier this month during a routine medical visit.

-"This month in a routine medical visit, and subsequent tests, doctors discovered Stage IV pancreatic cancer.
-This diagnosis has been reconfirmed.
+"I have been in some kind of fight - for freedom, equality, basic human rights - for nearly my entire life.
+I have never faced a fight quite like the one I have now," said Lewis, 79.

-"While I am clear-eyed about the prognosis, doctors have told me that recent medical advances have made this type of cancer treatable in many cases, that treatment options are no longer as debilitating as they once were, and that I have a fighting chance.
+His statement added: "While I am clear-eyed about the prognosis, doctors have told me that recent medical advances have made this type of cancer treatable in many cases, that treatment options are no longer as debilitating as they once were, and that I have a fighting chance.''

-"So I have decided to do what I know to do and do what I have always done: I am going to fight it and keep fighting for the Beloved Community.
-We still have many bridges to cross.
+Lewis added that he decided he will return to the nation's capital in coming days to continue his work and begin his treatment plan.
+He said medical treatment will be ongoing over the next several weeks but he did not elaborate on the specifics of the treatment or the cancer itself.

 Civil rights legend Rep. John Lewis diagnosed with stage IV pancreatic cancer